pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 8while pubnub.subscribed_channels.size > 0 do
 9    sleep 1
 10end

 ```

 ## Unsubscribe

-Unsubscribe from one or more channels or groups.
-For a single channel, issues a leave and closes the socket if no channels remain.
-For multiplexed channels, removes specified channels; socket stays open while others remain.
+Leave a channel (or remove some from a multiplexed connection).
+Socket closes when no channels remain.

-- Unsubscribing from all channels resets the last-received timetoken and may cause message gaps if you resubscribe later.
+Unsubscribing from all channels resets the last-received timetoken and may cause message gaps if you then subscribe to new channels.

 ### Method(s)

-To Unsubscribe from a channel you can use the following method(s) in the Ruby SDK:
+To Unsubscribe from a channel:

 ```
 `1unsubscribe(